JiteshSonkusare/dotnet6-minimal-api/README.md

 This API is developed using dotnet 6 minimal framework.

 # Functionalities Supports
-1. Creats Endpoints without using controller
+1.	minimal endpoints without using controller
-2. OpenAPI and Swagger
+2.	openapi and swagger
-3. API Versioning
+3.	api versioning
-4. Logging using NLog
+4.	logging using nlog
-5. Global namespace usings
+5.  global namespace usings